DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-important role in the creation of intergroup social distance, inequality among families, and the intergenerational transmission of (dis)advantage.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_19] Hall et al examined factors found that seven categories of misrepresentation exist: ‘personal assets, relationship goals, personal interests, personal attributes, past relationships, weight, and age’.
+important role in the creation of intergroup social distance, inequality among families, and the intergenerational transmission of (dis)advantage.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_19] Hall et al examined factors found that seven categories of misrepresentation exist: 'personal assets, relationship goals, personal interests, personal attributes, past relationships, weight, and age'.
 The study found that men are more likely to misrepresent personal assets, relationship goals, personal interests, and personal attributes, whereas women are more likely to misrepresent weight.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_20]